astir13/remotebackup/README.md

 - ssh configured for the backup user on the remote host
 - ensured that ssh from the host to be backed up to the remotehost works without password (use standard authorized_keys file on the remote and follow guides on the network of how to setup SSH with authorized keys on the net)
 - a cloud storage account supported by rclone (many are)
+- having mailx installed on the host to be backed up: for sending emails in case errors happen

 # how backup files are decrypted
 To decrypt the encrypted file, you just need